Billy O'Sullivan (hurler)

 Billy O'Sullivan (born 22 September 1968) is an Irish sportsman.
 He played hurling with his local club Ballygunner and with the Waterford senior inter-county team.

 Early life

 Billy O'Sullivan was born in Ballygunner, County Waterford in 1968.
 He was educated locally and from an early age showed a great deal of interest in hurling.
 Billy won an U15 Munster Colleges with De La Salle College, Waterford.
-He played for a combined Fitzgibbon Cup teams from 1987-1989.
+He played for a combined Fitzgibbon Cup teams from 1987 to 1989.

 Playing career

 Club

 Billy played his club hurling with his local Ballygunner team.
 He had some success at underage levels and in 1988 and 1989 he won two Under-21 County medal with the club. senior county medal with the club.
 Billy added senior county medals to his collection in 1992, 1995, 1996, 1997, 1999, 2001 & 2005.
 In 2001 he converted county medal into a Munster club hurling title.
 O'Sullivan won his seventh county championship title in 2005, playing in his14th senior county final.
 Billy also won an All-Ireland Clubs Sevens medal in 1993.

 Billy still plays for Ballygunner at intermediate grade.
 He was elected club chairman in early 2010.